-This research protocol consists of a simple onlinemixed design (between- and within-subjects), two-stage study composed by stimuli presentation and brief post-exposure questionnaires.
-The study is organized as a between-subjects design, and it is divided into two sessions (see fig. 1).
+This research protocol consists of a mixed design (between- and within-subjects), two-stage study composed by stimuli presentation and brief post-exposure questionnaires (see fig. 2).
 Participants will be randomly assigned to one of three experimental groups, characterized by the content of the newsfeed they will scroll through.